gastonoterom/gastonotero-next/_markdown/resume/index.md

 ## About me.

-I'm a software engineering student with a passion for technology, a background in IT and software development.
+I'm an engineering student with a passion for technology, a background in IT and software development.
 A colleague that thrives in fast-paced work environments and team projects, always eager to learn new skills with an open mind.

 ## Work Experience.